-OJP strongly emphasizes the use of data and evidence in policy making and program development in criminal justice.
+OJP places a strong emphasis on the use of data and evidence in policy making and program development in criminal justice.
 OJP is committed to:

-- improving the quantity and quality of evidence OJP generates; - integrating evidence into program, practice, and policy decisions within OJP and the field; and - improving the translation of evidence into practice.
+- improving the quantity and quality of evidence OJP generates. - integrating evidence into program, practice, and policy decisions within OJP and the field. - improving the translation of evidence into practice.